DeliveranceTechSolutions/the_blue_avenger/README.md

     - If you have a chromedriver issue, then find out the version of your browser and replace the driver in assets.

 #### Your browser must match the version of the driver or selenium will not run.
-#### Find Chrome Version -> (3 dots to the right, settings, About Chrome on the right menu all the way to the bottom) Aug 2021
+#### Find Chrome Version -> (3 dots to the right, settings, About Chrome on the left menu all the way to the bottom) Aug 2021

-# WARNING :warning:

-#### If you use this script on https://Linkedin.com/in/ you are at risk of violating the Linkedin's TOS agreement.

 Linkedin amended their policy implementing new verification methods, so leaving the bot running is much more reliable than last year once you verify or log in.

-It is hard to say whether you can scrape the site since tech companies create highly ambigious agreements with users.
+It is hard to say whether you can scrape the site since tech companies create highly ambigious agreements with users, but Linkedin says it's cool now so.

 The reason why I put thos bot together is because I do NOT like LinkedIn whatsoever.
 Getting a job today is more about looking the part than having the actual skills.